- VSAM structures

 Finally, CPSI will produce a series of reports with detailed instructions on which files require improvement and what must be done to improve them.

-Critical Path Software recently added two new TURBO products, DB2 Contention Analyser and CICS Contention Analyser.
+Critical Path Software also have two TURBO products, DB2 Contention Analyser and CICS Contention Analyser.
 These products use the expert performance tuning database combined with statistics from your DB2, CICS and User Catalogs to identify performance problems in DB2/CICS regions.
 Specifically, these products will reduce contention and CPU usage, while improving throughput and response times.

 The following VSAM Tuning Tips were presented by Ralph E. Bertrum of Critical Path Software Inc. (www.cpsigroup.com).
 As always, make sure you test these tips in your environment before you apply them to production data.